fiqus/fiqus-web-front/src/content/posts/en/spark-structured-streaming-es.md

 tags: ["python", "spark", "big-data"]
 ---

-# Structured streaming job in Spark
+# Creating an application with Spark Structured Streaming
 ### code, configurations and considerations

 [Apache Spark](https://spark.apache.org/) is an open-source, distributed processing system used for big data workloads. designed to be fast and resilient.